tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 <br>
 </span>
 </div>

+That's right.
+If you look at the title of this blog, you'll see I mentioned *20* teams.
+20 TEAM TI, BABY!
+TWO GROUPS OF 10.
+4 TEAMS ELIMINATED AFTER GROUPS.

+This is also just a pretty optimized summary of what all happened during the year.
+China had a whole bunch of difficulties competing this year as did EEU, but we'll get into that.

 Also, looking back at that last blog, I couldn't help but notice: `We expect the rest of the year to go as planned`